Course Outline

 Working with Power BI for Government - Major Work Steps

-• Preparation of data for Power BI Desktop in Power Query.
+• Preparation of data for Power BI Desktop using Power Query.

-• Optimization and parameterization of data, also using SQL.
+• Optimization and parameterization of data, including the use of SQL.

 • Working with the DAX data model: relationships, tables, calculated columns, calculated tables, and measures.